VictoriaZuniga/Legal-Corpus-Processing-Toolkit/README_shortdescription.md

-Legal Corpus Processing Toolkit

-This repository contains a set of Python scripts designed to support the construction, cleaning, normalization, and integration of legal corpora for research purposes.

-The tools included in this project were developed to process legal texts from multiple jurisdictions and prepare them for terminological analysis, natural language processing (NLP), and comparative legal studies.

-The scripts automate several tasks commonly required in corpus preparation, including:

-        Cleaning raw legal documents (removing headers, redundant numbering, and formatting artifacts)

-        Normalizing legal text structures

-        Segmenting documents into sections

-        Merging multiple datasets into a unified corpus

-        Standardizing metadata such as jurisdiction, document type, and source file

-        Preparing datasets for terminology extraction and NLP pipelines

-The project is particularly useful for researchers working in:

-        Legal translation

-        Legal terminology

-        Comparative law

-        Computational linguistics

-        Natural language processing applied to legal texts (Legal NLP)

-The current corpus includes documents from several civil law jurisdictions, including:

-        Chile

-        Argentina

-        Mexico

-        Spain

-These scripts can be adapted to process other legal systems or document collections.

-The repository aims to support open and reproducible research in legal linguistics and AI-assisted terminology management.
+# Legal Corpus Processing Toolkit

+This repository contains a set of **Python scripts** designed to support the **construction, cleaning, normalization, and integration of legal corpora** for research purposes.

+The tools included in this project were developed to process **legal texts from multiple jurisdictions** and prepare them for:

+- Terminological analysis
+- Natural language processing (NLP)
+- Comparative legal studies

+---

+## Features

+The scripts automate several tasks commonly required in **corpus preparation**, including:

+- **Cleaning raw legal documents**
+  - Removing headers
+  - Removing redundant numbering
+  - Removing formatting artifacts

+- **Normalizing legal text structures**

+- **Segmenting documents into sections**

+- **Merging multiple datasets into a unified corpus**

+- **Standardizing metadata**, such as:
+  - Jurisdiction
+  - Document type
+  - Source file

+- **Preparing datasets for terminology extraction and NLP pipelines**

+---

+## Research Applications

+This project is particularly useful for researchers working in:

+- Legal translation
+- Legal terminology
+- Comparative law
+- Computational linguistics
+- Natural language processing applied to legal texts (**Legal NLP**)

+---

+## Corpus Coverage

+The current corpus includes documents from several **civil law jurisdictions**, including:

+- Chile
+- Argentina
+- Mexico
+- Spain

+These scripts can be adapted to process **other legal systems or document collections**.

+---

+## Project Goal

+The repository aims to support **open and reproducible research** in:

+- Legal linguistics
+- AI-assisted terminology management